 “You don’t have to.
-I could take it and describe my experience to you.”
+I’ll take it and describe my experience to you.”

-“I couldn’t even be in the same room as a centipede,” said Dan.
+“I can’t be in the same room as a centipede,” said Dan.
 “Not since Beatrice.
-I can’t to go to the Islands of Sheridan.
+I won’t to go to Sheridan.
 Coming here was a mistake.”

 Bob took air through his teeth.
 “You know, I’m in the same boat as Dan.
 I don’t wanna overdo anything.”

-Jango shook.
-“Have you eaten anything in the last day?”
+Jango shook his hand.
+“What have you eaten in the last 24 hours?”

-That evening Jay stepped out again onto Bob’s back porch.
-Dark clouds drifted across the sky.
-None of them looked like foxes.
+That evening Jay stepped out on Bob’s back porch.
+Dark clouds crossed the sky.
+None looked like foxes.

-The phone rang too many times.
-Jay knew he would speak with an answering machine.
+His cell rang too many times.
+Jay knew he’d speak to an answering machine.

-“You’ve called the residence of Camilla Diaz and Ethan Jackson,” said his mother.
-“We can’t come to the phone right now because we’re on our second honeymoon!
-We’ll respond to your message when we’re back from the Caribbean.
+“You’ve reached Camilla Diaz and Ethan Jackson,” said his mother.
+“We can’t answer the phone because we’re on our second honeymoon!
+We’ll respond when we’re back from the Caribbean.
 Click!”

 Jay drew breath, but could not speak.
 His jaw trembled.
 “Hi, mom.
 Hi, dad.
 It’s me.”
 He almost hung up; he could still change his mind and turn back.
 “I have to do something risky.
-So… this might be the last anyone ever hears of me.
-I love you.”
+This might be the last you hear of me.
+So… I love you.”

 He entered Bob’s house.
-Dan was trying to untie his shoes before he slept on the fold-out couch.
+Dan sat on Bob’s fold-out, trying to untie his shoes.
 “I’m walking to Jango Skyy’s motel,” said Jay.
-“I’m going to perform the initiation ceremony.”
+“I’m performing the initiation.”

 “Really?”
 Dan struggled with his laces.
-He didn’t want to touch them.
 “You haven’t changed your mind?”

 Jay shook his head.
 “Do you need help?”

 “Please.
-We walked through the grass on the way to the cafe.
-Now my shoes are dirty and I’ll have to wash them.
-But I forgot my gloves at the cafe, and I don’t want to touch grass-stains with my bare hands.”
+We walked in grass on the way to the cafe.
+Now my shoes are dirty and I have to wash them.
+But I forgot my gloves, and I can’t touch grass-stains with my bare hands.”
 Dainty Dan let Jay untie his shoes.
-They were hardly dirty, just a little damp.
+They were hardly dirty, just damp.
 Jay pulled the shoes off Dan’s feet.
 “Jay, on the Islands of Sheridan, did you see too many centipedes?”

-“Not very many at all,” said Jay.
-“Only near the peak of the main island, even above Virgil Blue’s monastery.”
+“Hardly any at all,” said Jay.
+“Only near the peak of the main island, above even Virgil Blue’s monastery.”

-“Then I’ve changed my mind,” Dan said.
-“I said I couldn’t go to the Islands, but I was wrong.
-I need to go to Sheridan to prove I’ve moved on.
-Thank you for bringing me here, so I could realize that.”
+“Then I’ve changed my mind,” said Dan.
+“I need to visit Sheridan, to prove I’ve moved on.
+Thanks for bringing me here, so I could realize.”

-“I know you’ll enjoy Sheridan, Dan.”
+“I know you’ll love Sheridan, Dan.”
 Jay turned his head so Dan could not see his tears.
-“Maybe I’ll meet you there, huh?
+“Maybe we’ll meet there, huh?
 If I decide to become a monk?”